Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Normal vs Shiny Appearance

-• Yellow accents shift slightly toward golden tint
+• Yellow accents shift toward a softer golden shade

 Visual Difference Summary